-Implementation of the Missouri Statewide Interoperable Network (MOSWIN) is underway at multiple locations across the State.
-MSHP Troop A (KC/Lee's Summit) and MSHP Troop H (St. Joseph) are still in the process of transitioning from low band to the new system (mobiles are reported to be fully swapped out, portables are not).
+- Implementation of the Missouri Statewide Interoperable Network (MOSWIN) is underway at multiple locations across the State.
+MSHP Troop A (Lee's Summit/KC) and MSHP Troop H (St. Joseph) are still in the process of transitioning from low band to the new system (mobiles are fully swapped out, however, the dispatch consoles and portable radios are not).
 Low band is reported to be in "simulcast" mode at most locations.
 Other troop locations are either fully operational on P25 or shouldn't be much farther behind.
-The MOSWIN system will be expanded over the next year or so (however, it appears the project is quickly nearing completion).
+The MOSWIN system will continue to be expanded (however, it appears the project is quickly nearing completion).

-Current information suggests that MOSWIN will use narrowband VHF frequencies exclusively, however, some 700 MHz sites have started to pop up in Columbia, St. Louis, and Northern portions of the State.
-MOSWIN was recently "linked" in with the Kansas City Metropolitan Area Regional Radio System (MARRS) via ISSI (on sites #401 and #402).
+Current information suggests that MOSWIN will use narrowband VHF frequencies exclusively, however, some 700 MHz sites have been introduced in Columbia, Joplin, St. Louis, and in Northern portions of the State.
+MOSWIN has been "linked" in with the Kansas City Metropolitan Radio System (MARRS) via ISSI (on sites #401, #402, and #404).

-To keep up on the progress and evolution of this system, please follow these forum discussions at radioreference.com: Discussion #1 and Discussion #2.
+- To keep up on the progress and evolution of this system, please follow this forum discussion at radioreference.com: Discussion #1.